Paulmicha/css-organization/README.md

     └── ...
 ```

+The only implementation example that I currently know that could be used as a source for transpiling into different template formats is [@mikaelsandin's use of XML, XSD and XSL](https://medium.com/building-a-component-library/an-overview-of-the-component-framework-architecture-9ef83d7ebe65).

 TODO : list a few Living Styleguides tools and quick setup / getting started instructions here.
 TODO : elaborate on approaches to extend components and/or to handle variation.